chew-z/itunes.vim/README.md

 ## Why use VIM just to play single track in iTunes?

 You are right.
-Just add following alias to your .zshrc or whatever shell you use [zsh tested].
+Just add following function to your .zshrc or whatever shell you use [zsh tested].

 ```
 tunes() {